vexip-ui/vexip-ui/docs/en-US/component/select.md

 In normal mode, values not included in the options will be ignored.

-Add the `remote` props to enable remote mode, in which values will be cached and filtered to only dispatch events.
+By adding the `remote` prop, you can enable remote mode.
+In this mode, values not included in the options will still be cached.

+In remote mode, only `filter-input` event will be dispatched when the user inputs, and the component will not perform any internal filtering.

 :::